-Teenage years are often equated with troublemaking, and the Troublemaker Award’s mission is to challenge teenagers to channel their creative energy, passion, and unconventional ideas into making the kind of trouble that is the catalyst of all great movements, transformative actions and leaps of progress.
+The mission of the Troublemaker Award is to challenge young people to channel their creative energy, passion, and unconventional ideas into making the kind of trouble that is the catalyst of all great movements, transformative actions and leaps of progress.

 What kind of trouble?
 The good kind – when you are not afraid to speak your mind on important matters even when everyone around you disagrees, when you take a risk and bend social norms for a greater good, when you pick a direction and go for it, even if others tell you to turn around.